Axiomatizations of Team Logics: Introduction

 \subsubsection{Contribution}

+In this paper, we present complete axiomatizations for several team logics including the $\depopp$-free fragment of $\TL$, coined $\FO(\negg)$ by Gallani~\cite{Galliani14}.
+Here, we consider it under \emph{lax semantics}~\cite{galliani_inclusion_2012}.

-In this paper the dependence atom $\depop$ is identified as the source of incompleteness of $\calD$ and $\TL$, by giving a complete set of axioms for the $\depop$-free fragment of $\TL$, or to be more precise, for the variant with \emph{lax semantics} as defined by \textcite{galliani_inclusion_2012}.
-This means that reasoning about teams can in fact be axiomatized; but only if we cannot talk about the internal dependencies between the team members.
+By showing that $\FO(\negg)$ is axiomatizable, we identify the dependence atom $\depopp$, and not team semantics itself, as the source of incompleteness of $\D$ and $\TL$.
+One interpretation is that reasoning about teams can be axiomatized; but only if we cannot talk about the internal dependencies between the elements of the team.

-A crucial step in the completeness proof is the surprising fact that $\TL$ without $\depop$ collapses to $\calB(\FO)$, the team-semantical Boolean closure of classical first-order logic $\FO$.
-Wether logics strictly stronger than $\calB(\FO)$ have axiomatizations is beyond the scope of this paper, but the result itself is still useful: The propositional and modal team logics $\PTL$, $\QPTL$ and $\MTL$ can define their dependence atoms via other operators (which is not possible in $\FO$).
-Therefore they collapse to $\calB(\PL)$ and $\calB(\ML)$ in a similar fashion and we obtain complete axiomatizations as a byproduct.
+A crucial step in the completeness proof is the perhaps surprising fact that $\TL$ without $\depopp$ collapses to $\calB(\FO)$, the Boolean closure of classical first-order logic $\FO$ under team semantics.
+The latter has the so-called \emph{flatness property}, which implies that any classical proof system of $\FO$ is also adequate for team semantics.
+From there, an axiomatization of $\calB(\FO)$ is easily found in a similar way as for propositional logic.

+Whether logics not collapsing to $\calB(\FO)$ have axiomatizations is beyond the scope of this paper.
+Our approach, however, also yields results for (quantified) propositional and modal team logics.
+They can define their atoms of dependence, independence and inclusion in terms of other connectives, whereas this is not possible in the first-order setting.
+For this reason, the logics $\QPTL$, $\PTL$ and $\MTL$ collapse to $\calB(\QPL)$, $\calB(\PL)$ and $\calB(\ML)$ in a similar fashion as $\FO(\negg)$ to $\calB(\FO)$, and we obtain complete axiomatizations as a byproduct.
+Figure~\ref{fig:overview} illustrates this.
-The paper is built as follows: After reminding the reader of several foundational definitions (\Cref{sec:prelim}), a complete axiomatization for the team-semantical Boolean closure $\calB(\calL)$ of classical logics is presented (\Cref{sec:boolean}), where $\calL\in \{\PL,\QBF,\ML,\FO\}$.
-The collapses to $\calB(\calL)$ are then proven step-wise by axiomatizing the elimination of splitting (\Cref{sec:splitting}), modalities (\Cref{sec:modal}) and finally team-semantical quantifiers (\Cref{sec:qbf}). \Cref{sec:fo} points out some differences between first-order logic and propositional or modal logic that are relevant for the axiomatization.